 Please ensure snacks are sent in a named container or bag.

 If there are any questions or concerns, please drop in to see the Class Teacher, we are here to help.

-Please see the termly overviews to see in detail what is taught in each term.
+Please see the long term planning to see in detail what is taught in each term.